MassiliaHe/automation-workflows/marketing/README.md

-Back-to-School Backpack Campaign (n8n Workflow)
+# 🎒 Back-to-School Backpack Campaign (n8n Workflow)

-This n8n workflow automates the design and launch of a marketing campaign for a backpack at back-to-school season.
-Its main purpose is to save time, boost creativity, and generate professional, ready-to-use marketing assets for both parents and students.
+Automate your back-to-school marketing with this n8n workflow!
+**Design, plan, and launch a creative backpack campaign in just minutes—no marketing experience required.**

+---

-🔎 Why use this workflow?
+## 🔎 Why Use This Workflow?

-No design or marketing expertise required:
+- **No Design or Marketing Skills Needed**
-The workflow uses AI to analyze your backpack’s photo and details, then automatically generates a full campaign.
+  AI analyzes your backpack photo and product info, then automatically creates a complete campaign.

-All-in-one automation:
+- **All-in-One Automation**
-In just a few minutes, you get visuals and campaign ideas you can post right away on social media, websites, or ads.
+  Instantly generate visuals and campaign ideas, ready to publish on social media, websites, or ads.

-Focus on your product:
+- **Focus on Your Product**
-You simply upload your backpack, fill a form, and get creative assets tailored to your audience—no need to brief an agency or designer.
+  Upload your backpack, fill in the form, and get assets tailored for parents and students—no agency or designer needed.

-Save time and energy:
+- **Save Time and Energy**
   Skip repetitive manual work and speed up your back-to-school launch.

+---

-🏆 What does it create?
+## 🏆 What Does It Create?

+This workflow delivers:
-A complete marketing campaign strategy based on your backpack’s image and description.
+- A complete marketing campaign strategy, based on your backpack’s image and description.

-5 ready-to-use visuals with creative directions:
+- **5 ready-to-use visuals** with creative direction:

-Instagram Post
+  - Instagram Post

-Instagram Story
+  - Instagram Story

-Website Banner
+  - Website Banner

-Ad Creative
+  - Ad Creative

-Testimonial Graphic
+  - Testimonial Graphic

+---

-👥 Who is it for?
+## 👥 Who Is It For?

-Freelancers, solo entrepreneurs, and small brands
+- Freelancers, solo entrepreneurs, and small brands

-Marketers and e-commerce shops who want a quick, creative campaign for school products
+- Marketers or e-commerce shops wanting a quick, creative campaign for school products

-Anyone who needs to promote a backpack for the new school year, with minimal effort
+- Anyone promoting a backpack for the new school year—no hassle, minimal effort

+---

-🚀 How to use
+## 🚀 How to Use

-Import this workflow into n8n
+1. **Import** this workflow into n8n.

-Connect your Google Drive and OpenAI credentials
+2. **Connect** your Google Drive and OpenAI credentials.

-Trigger the form: upload a product image and fill out the product information
+3. **Trigger the form:** Upload a product image and fill out the product information.

-Let the AI generate your marketing strategy and assets
+4. **Let the AI work:** The workflow will generate your campaign strategy and assets.

-Download your campaign visuals and creative briefs, ready for publication
+5. **Download** your creative visuals and briefs, ready to publish!

+---